paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 void MessageRecorder(string action, string message, params object[] more);
 ```

 Think of the action as what your code was doing when you needed to record a message.
-It is a way of grouping messages in the analytics systems.
-Don't group by class or file-name as the component and delegate names are already recorded.
+It is a way of grouping messages in the analytics systems. `Log` records file and delegate names already without explicit grouping.

 ```c#
 log(action: "Level Completed", message: "Success", "Level=", 1, "Time=", 30.3);
 ```

-Or you may choose to have a different action for each level so that you can compare player performance.
+Alternatively, you may choose to have a different action for each level so that you can compare player performance.
 The output to the console takes the form:

 > ***Level Completed***: for 'GameStats' -- result=Success, Level=1,Time=30.3,line=14,member=log

 #### Log Parameter Formatting

-Log information is supplied to the consumer as:
+The consumer sees log information as:

 1. **Action or status** - supplied in call or when building an event
 2. **Component** - filename of calling method/field